JackieTseng/paper-notes/docs/1/README.md

 + **Pruning Neurons**
  + After pruning connections, neurons with zero input conncetions or zero output connectiongs may be safely pruned.

++ **Pruning Threshold**
+ + Chosen as a quality parameter multiplied by the standard deviation of a layer's weights.

+### Experiment

+* L1 regularization performs better than L2 at learning the connectiongs without retraining, while L2 regularization performs better than L1 at retraining. **Iterative pruning** gives the best result.
+* Both **CONV** and **FC** layers can be pruned, but with different sensitivity.
+* Using the sensitivity results to find each layer's threshold, like the smallest threshold is applied to the most sensitive layer.
+* Storing the pruned layers as sparse matrives.
+* Storing relative rather than absolute indices reduces the space taken by the **FC** layer indices to 5 bits.
+Similarly, **CONV** layer indices can be represented with only 8 bits.